 Though there is no fee to enter the recreation area or hike the trails, you must buy and display an overnight parking pass to park in Red River Gorge between 10 PM and 6 AM.

 Passes can be purchased at local Slade gas stations or the Gladie Visitor Center and then hung on your rearview mirror.

 - Annual: $50

-PRO TIP: If you have an America the Beautiful parks pass, you won’t need to purchase a permit!
+PRO TIP: If you have an America the Beautiful National Parks Pass, you won’t need to purchase a permit!
 You can just display your pass on your windshield.

 Backpacking Red River Gorge FAQs

 You probably still have many questions regarding backpacking and camping at Red River Gorge!
 Hopefully, these rapid-fire FAQs can answer all of those burning questions!

 Are there any bears in Red River Gorge?